 - I wanted to deepen my own understanding of Stoic philosophy.
 Explaining the ideas in my own words meant going beyond simply reading passively.

 - I wanted to make Stoic concepts more accessible to modern readers, including people who are interested in the human condition but don’t necessarily want to devote hours a day to their studies.

 - I was following Seneca’s advice.
 He urges us to grapple with important ideas and to make personal our understanding of the truth.

 - Finally, I wanted to do something positive and helpful.
 The power of an idea doesn’t depend on who it came from, but rather how it influences our behavior today.
 Seneca believed no one has a monopoly on the truth and that we can each contribute to humankind’s quest.

 If I prompt some introspection and interesting discussions, I will have made a contribution.
 And that makes me happy.

 PS - Read the letters in order or browse them at your leisure.
 See Posts in Chronological Order for the overview.
-I do think you will benefit from slow and steady reading, which is why I am publishing two letters each week.
-See Be Patient.
+I do think you will benefit from slow and steady reading, which is why I published two letters each week.